Suitability of the Irish Wolfhound for Different Types of Prospective Owners

 • Avoid Excessive Alone Time: Irish Wolfhounds are not well-suited for homes where they are left alone for extended periods regularly.
 If your schedule requires you to be away from home for most of the day on a consistent basis, consider whether this breed is the right fit for your lifestyle.

-In summary, while it is possible to leave an Irish Wolfhound alone for short periods, it's essential to prioritize their need for companionship, exercise, and mental stimulation.
+In summary, while it is possible to leave an Irish Wolfhound alone for short periods, it's essential to prioritise their need for companionship, exercise, and mental stimulation.
 Before bringing an Irish Wolfhound into your home, consider your daily schedule and whether you can provide the necessary care and attention to keep them happy and healthy.

 Irish Wolfhound puppies for sale